Herm20/SEVENGINE/README.md

 ## Coding Standards

-Use constructor initializater lists.

-Use define blocks instead of `#pragma once` for header guards.
+### Coding Style

 Class, method, function, and other such entities are named with pascal case.

 Variable names are named with camel case.

+Determine how we're handling open curly braces (same line versus next line).

+### Best Practices

+Use define blocks instead of `#pragma once` for header guards.

+Use constructor initializater lists.

+Use `const` and `inline` where applicable.

+Limit includes as much as possible.

+### Engine Preferences

 Use the fixed-size numeric types defined in `types.h`.

-Determine how we're handling open curly braces (same line versus next line).
+Do not perform raw IO outside of specifically designated engine subsystems.

 ## Setting Up the Project